 What is a Qualified Website Authentication Certificate (QWAC)?

-Category: All about SSL certificates | SSL technical
+Category: SSL technical

 A Qualified Website Authentication Certificate (QWAC) is a specially qualified digital SSL/TLS certificate that can be used for the European eIDAS guidelines.
 QWAC certificates are issued by a so-called Qualified Trust Services Provider (QTSP) such as Globalsign or Sectigo and comply with strict validation standards as defined in the eIDAS directive, determined by the European Union.